GHGA-Training/fair-bio-practice/_episodes/13-data-repositories.md

 ---

 ## What are research data repositories?
-(13 min teaching)
 Research data repositories are online repositories that enable the preservation, curation and publication of research 'products'.
 These repositories are mainly used to deposit research 'data'.
 However, the scope of the repositories is broader as we can also deposit/publish 'code' or 'protocols' (as we saw with protocols.io).

 There are general "data agnostic" repositories, for example:
 * [Dryad](http://datadryad.org),